steve3535/gitlab-university/day-2/1-project-management.md

 ## Overview

 Before writing any code, we'll set up proper project management in GitLab.
 This foundation will help you organize your work and track progress effectively.
+Good project management ensures your project stays organized, scalable, and trackable—even for simple tasks.
+By the end of this section, you will have a well-organized GitLab project with clear labels, milestones, and issues that streamline your development process.

 ## 1. Project Creation